Pfc. Kenneth E. Schoeberle

 was the youngest of the three children of Edward

-local schools and was a 1934 graduate of
+Wisconsin.
+Ken attended local schools and was a

 On November 25, 1940, the tank company was activated as A Company, 192nd Tank Battalion.
-After packing equipment for a number of days, the battalion left for Fort Knox, Kentucky.
-There Kenneth trained with the battalion for ten months.
+After packing equipment for a number of days, the battalion left for Fort Knox, Kentucky, where it trained for ten months.

 During the time Kenneth trained at Ft.
 Knox, he was sent to classes that trained him to be a company clerk.
 It was his job to make sure supplies were ordered and payrolls were met.